chrisjrob/chrisjrob.github.io/_posts/2011-03-03-problems-playing-silverlight-media-on-windows-server-2003.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: windows silverlight
+tags: [linux, windows, silverlight, rdp]
 ---

 We have to be able to play Silverlight media on our two virtual Windows